torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 The internal structure of a dabtree closely resembles the btrees that record fixed-size metadata records -- each dabtree block contains a magic number, a checksum, sibling pointers, a UUID, a tree level, and a log sequence number.
-The format of leaf and node records are the same -- each entry points to the next level down in the hierarchy, with dabtree node records pointing to dabtree leaf blocks, and dabtree leaf records pointing to non-dabtree blocks elsewhere in the fork.
+The format of leaf and analde records are the same -- each entry points to the next level down in the hierarchy, with dabtree analde records pointing to dabtree leaf blocks, and dabtree leaf records pointing to analn-dabtree blocks elsewhere in the fork.

 Checking and cross-referencing the dabtree is very similar to what is done for